Secretary of State for Energy Security and Net Zero

-The Secretary of State for Energy Security and Net Zero is a Secretary of State in the Government of the United Kingdom, with responsibility for the Department for Energy Security and Net Zero.
+The Secretary of State for Energy Security and Net Zero is a secretary of state in the Government of the United Kingdom, with responsibility for the Department for Energy Security and Net Zero.
 The incumbent is a member of the Cabinet of the United Kingdom.

-The incumbent Secretary of State is Ed Miliband of the Labour Party.

 History

 Between 1974 and 1992, the post was known as Secretary of State for Energy.

 Under the Conservative government of Sir John Major in 1992 the Department of Energy was merged into the Department of Trade and Industry.

 The position of Secretary of State for Energy and Climate Change was created on 3 October 2008 when then-Prime Minister Gordon Brown reshuffled his Cabinet.
 Immediately prior to the creation of the new department, energy policy was the responsibility of the Department for Business, Enterprise and Regulatory Reform.

 Former Labour leader Ed Miliband was the inaugural secretary of state at DECC.
 After Labour lost the 2010 general election and the Cameron–Clegg coalition was formed, Chris Huhne was appointed as his successor.
 On 3 February 2012, Huhne resigned from the post after it was announced that he would be prosecuted for perverting the course of justice, in relation to accusations that he passed on speeding penalties to his ex-wife to avoid losing his own licence.
 The post was taken over by Ed Davey on the same day, and served until the Liberal Democrats left government, and Davey lost his seat, in 2015.

 Amber Rudd was the final secretary of state at DECC, until she became Home Secretary.
 The post was formed into the new Department for Business, Energy and Industrial Strategy by new prime minister Theresa May in July 2016.

 On 7 February 2023, a government reshuffle meant that the Department for Business, Energy and Industrial Strategy was split up into separate departments.
 The Department for Energy Security and Net Zero took on the energy portfolio and policy functions from the Department for Business, Energy and Industrial Strategy.

 Grant Shapps was appointed the first Secretary of State for the department, having previously been the last holder of the office of Secretary of State for Business, Energy and Industrial Strategy from 2022 to 2023.
 The department was tasked by the Prime Minister, Rishi Sunak, with "securing our long-term energy supply, bringing down bills and halving inflation".

+In May 2023 the position was incorporated as a corporation sole.